ub-os/puck/puck/Resources/Private/JavaScript/_nexus/README.md

 # nexus

-### A very modest stimulus knock-off
+### A modest stimulus knock-off

-This is basically a lightweight, stripped-down and less opinionated (differently opinionated?) version of [stimulus](https://github.com/hotwired/stimulus).
+This is basically a lightweight and less opinionated (differently opinionated?) version of [stimulus](https://github.com/hotwired/stimulus).

 ## What problem does it solve?